fhiso/sources-and-citations/rdfa-bindings.md

 property value*, *datatype* and *language tag* per §4.5.

 {.note}  These rules are illustrated by example in the sections below.

+For the purpose of this section, the **current element** refers to the XML or HTML element that has the `property` attribute which tags the current *citation element*.

 ### List flattening